2025 JD Vance speech at the Munich Security Conference: Freedom of speech

+The speech was delivered by Vance to an audience of international policy leaders, defense officials, and diplomats.

 Vance accused European leaders of using "ugly, Soviet-era words like misinformation and disinformation" in order to hide "old, entrenched interests" against alternative viewpoints that "might express a different opinion, or, God forbid, vote a different way—or even worse, win an election".
 The Vice President also heavily denounced the UK government for its "renegade" free speech laws, citing the example of Adam Smith Connor, who was jailed for breaching a "safe access zone" around an abortion clinic in Bournemouth.
 He also denounced Sweden's conviction of a Christian activist for burning a Quran as prosecution of religious expression, police crackdowns on anti-feminist comments in Germany, and warning letters sent by the Scottish government to people in Scotland whose homes were in safe access zones that allegedly outlawed private prayer.
 Throughout the address, Vance emphasized the importance of democratic legitimacy and popular sovereignty.
 He argued that European leaders should embrace rather than fear public opinion, even when it challenges established positions.
 The speech included specific criticism of the Munich Security Conference itself for excluding certain populist political leaders from participation.

-On domestic American politics, Vance criticized former United States President Joe Biden for working with social media corporations to censor "misinformation," including his claim that COVID-19 possibly leaked from a lab in Wuhan.
+On domestic American politics, Vance criticized former United States president Joe Biden for working with social media corporations to censor "misinformation," including his claim that COVID-19 possibly leaked from a lab in Wuhan.
 Vance assured that the Trump administration "will do precisely the opposite" of the Biden administration's alleged silencing of dissenting voices.
 He further said that "if American democracy can survive 10 years of Greta Thunberg scolding, you guys can survive a few months of Elon Musk" in reference to accusations of election interference against Musk for his promotion of Alternative for Germany (AfD).